HappyChainDevs/happychain/packages/submitter/README.md

 # Submitter Service

 The Submitter service handles blockchain transaction submission and management.
 It provides a robust API for processing transactions with features like nonce tracking, gas estimation, and transaction monitoring.
-While initially developed for Happy Wallet, it can be integrated with any system requiring blockchain transaction management
+While initially developed for Happy Wallet, it can be integrated with any system requiring blockchain transaction management.

 ## Quick Start